rheiland/xml2jupyter/paper/paper.md

 ![](images/nanohub_therap.png)
 -->

+In the four screenshots below, we show the cell plot tab (upper-left) and three different substrate plots.
+This particular model and simulation is described in this [video](https://www.youtube.com/watch?v=wuDZ40jW__M).

 ![](images/nano_2x2.png)

-We welcome suggestions and, better yet, contributions (via pull requests) to xml2jupyter.
+We welcome suggestions and, better yet, contributions (via GitHub pull requests) to xml2jupyter.
 For example, currently, we simply arrange the generated widgets in a single column.
 It may be preferable to allow a matrix-style layout, using additional attributes in the XML.
-Also, it might be nice to provide more informative *tooltip* text for widgets.
+Also, it may be possible to provide more informative *tooltip* (balloon) text on a widget and, if so, could be provided by another XML attribute.
+Additional ideas for visualization are also welcome.

 # Acknowledgements

-We thank the National Science Foundation for providing funding via NSF EEC-1720625.
+We thank the National Science Foundation (1720625) and the National Cancer Institute (U01-CA232137-01) for generous support.
-NCI grant #...
-Paul?
 We acknowledge support from our collaborators at Purdue University, especially Martin Hunt, who helped port our Jupyter tools to nanoHUB.